lewmoore/TicTacToe/README.md

 ### Further Work

 This tech test is a work in progress and if I had more time to complete this I would include win conditions within the Game constructor function.
 This would consist of a prototype function that would identify if the `this.board` array has three consecutive elements of X or O.

+I would also most likely refactor the Player constructor function as it is only wrapped around playerX and playerO rather than having any particular behaviour.